CITY OF RIVERSIDE & MAJOR LEAGUE SOFTBALL SUPPLEMENTAL LEAGUE RULES

 7.0 COED LEAGUE RULES

-* You may never play with six (6) men and four (4) women - or fewer than 4 and 4.
+* You may never play with fewer than EIGHT (8) total players.

 2) Batting Order: Two separate batting line-ups will be used, one for females and the other for males.
 The manager shall indicate which sex will lead off the game and the sexes shall alternate from that point.
 Two players of the same sex may never bat in consecutive order unless a rule violation or automatic out is being enforced.